Frequently Asked Questions

 Am I able to travel to the Cook Islands if I have a criminal conviction

-You will need to provide relevant information to the Immigration department to review.
+You will need to provide the following information to the Cook Islands Immigration for review.

 • Colour copy of the passport biodata